 There is no recommended waiting period since the Tdap shot can be given any time during pregnancy.

-Can I receive the Tdap shot while I’m pregnant?
+Can I receive the Tdap shot while I am pregnant?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect; this is called her background risk.
 Noninfectious vaccines have not been shown to cause birth defects or problems in pregnancy.
 The tetanus and diphtheria vaccine have a long history of use during pregnancy without increased risk.
 Several studies on these vaccines have been done and offer reassuring information.
 No increase in birth defects or other pregnancy problems such as miscarriage, preterm delivery, pre-eclampsia (a pregnancy related medical condition) or stillbirth were reported.
-Studies also reported that there was no greater chance for complications for the baby in the newborn period, when a mother gets these vaccines during pregnancy.
+Studies also reported that there was no greater chance for complications for the baby in the newborn period when a mother gets these vaccines during pregnancy.

 I heard that it is now recommended to get the Tdap vaccine during late pregnancy.
 What changed?

 In the past, Tdap was not recommended during pregnancy because pertussis was uncommon in adults, but this is no longer the case.
 It is now recommended that pregnant women get the vaccine during the third trimester of pregnancy (between weeks 27-36).
 However, it can be given anytime during pregnancy.
-Receiving the shot in the third trimester is suggested so the baby can get as many of the antibodies as possible.
-These antibodies should provide some protection against pertussis before the baby can receive his/her own vaccines.
+Receiving the shot in the third trimester is suggested so the baby can get as many of the mother’s antibodies as possible.
+After delivery, these antibodies provide some protection against pertussis until the baby can receive his/her own vaccines.